uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-1-searching-algorithms.md

 Note that while only the first part is necessary for achieved, it is probably easier to cover the achieved by doing the merit.
 Teachers should supply a suitable program for the student's to annotate.
 {panel end}

 You also need to show the kinds of steps that can be an algorithm, such as iterative, conditional, and sequential.
 If you don’t know what these terms mean, go have another look at the field guide.
-Get a Scratch program (or another language if you are fairly confident with understanding the language) that implements your sorting algorithm.
+Get a Scratch program (or another language if you are fairly confident with understanding the language) that implements binary search.
 Take a screenshot of it, or a large part of it (you want to ensure that the screenshot takes up no more than half a page in the report, but is still readable) and open it in a drawing program such as paint.
 Add arrows and notes showing a part of the algorithm that is sequential, part that is conditional, and part that is iterative.

 **Merit/ Excellence**